gilzow/like-box/readme.txt

 if you have any queries post it at http://www.vinojcardoza.com/cardoza-facebook-like-box/

 == Change Log ==

+= Version 2.7 =
+* Custom width and height option enabled in short codes for facebook like box (Requested and Suggested by Joe Zeng).

 = Version 2.6 =
 * Notices bug fixed for enqueuing the scripts and styles.